 Average incomes on dairy farms increased by 36% to €68,570.
 Favourable market conditions resulted in a 15% increase in dairy gross output.
 Some input costs, such as fertiliser and fuel increased considerably, but in total production costs were up about 4%.

-At the launch of results were, Dr. Cathal O'Donoghue, Head of the Teagasc Rural Economy & Development Programme(left) with, from the Teagasc National Farm Survey team, Anne Kinsella, Brian Moran and Dr. Thia Hennessy.
-On the back of strong beef prices in 2011, cattle farm income increased by 48% to €10,453.
+in 2011, cattle farm income increased by 48% to €10,453.
 Despite the considerable improvement in income, there are still large numbers of small, low-income cattle farms that continue to be highly reliant on direct payments.